chao-peng/SIF/README.md

 **Sif Rename** renames existing identifiers.

-Both tools can be compiled by replacing the original ASTVisitor.cpp by the one you want to use.
-Our graph generation is based on the graphviz toolkit.
+Tools can be compiled by replacing the original ASTVisitor.cpp by the one you want to use.
+The graph generation of **CG_Generator** and **CFG_Generator** is based on the graphviz toolkit.
 Make sure you have the tool on your machine and the command "dot" is available.
 On Ubuntu, you can simply install grahviz by using the command
 ```bash
 sudo apt install graphviz.
 ```

 # Contact

 SIF is a very new framework for Solidity smart contract code instrumentation and analysis.

-We welcome all types of contributions to this project.
+We welcome issues and pull request raised on Github.
+All types of contributions to this project are highly appreciated.

 Contact details can be found at the author's homepage: [https://chao-peng.github.io](https://chao-peng.github.io)